nearform/mira/docs/samples/README.md

 - [mira-sample-s3-webhosting](https://github.com/nearform/mira-sample-s3-webhosting/generate)

 This application is a simple hello world app.
 This sample app is recommended for project owners who want the benefits of Mira CI orchestration only.

-The `infra/src/index.ts` file contains the the full application infrastructure definition.
+The `infra/src/index.ts` file contains the full application infrastructure definition.

 If the `config/default.json` file is already prepared, simply run `npx mira deploy s3 --file=infra/src/index.ts` to deploy the application,.